by Carrie Laymon

 As your thoughts go and you breathe calming light and energy into this center, you are shifting yourself into the moment and into the space from which the deeper answers, creativity and objective viewpoints emerge.

 It will take time, but if you consistently practice these techniques, you eventually will find that your mind is empty of thought until it is needed to complete a specific task.

 All great creations come from the heart and the sudden inner insights that can only be found in the timeless space of the moment.
 This energy can only be accessed in the “now”, when we are neither resisting nor pushing.

-Call Mary Lewis at PathFinder (713-154-2185) to learn how energy work can help you move into less resistance and a more balanced state of being.
+Call Carrie Laymon at PathFinder to learn how energy healing therapy can help you move into less resistance and a more balanced state of being.